FaeInterestingWorld/.github/profile/README.md

 Many of humans actions that are selfish and bad are due to mostly to our fear of scarcity and do not limit our potential to be good and better.

+For example our overactive fear of scarcity has lead to:

+The subjugation of other humans due to importance of workers for the survival of the state.
+And of women for their reproductive capability.

+Loss of lives in wars and conflicts.

+The need to find easy scapegoats (marginalized groups, immigrants, racism) to pin problems on.

+Moral panic to distract from addressing the root causes of problems.

 With your help organizing human society and reducing our fear of scarcity through substantially more productivity and innovation, humans could lead a more enlightened lives and be our best self.

+---

+## Ending thoughts

+While The author hopes to live long enough to see if the IWH is correct, it is also possible that I-AGIs may take centuries instead of decades.

+I leave this work here for any future caretakers of FAEs.